Whatiftherapy.com

 • Fees and Insurance

-• OCD Self-Screening Tool
+• Self-Screening Tools

 • Client Portal

-Parents with Postpartum OCD often experience:
+Parents with perinatal OCD may experience:

-• Mental reviewing or checking to make sure they’re “safe”
+• Mental reviewing or checking to make sure they’re “safe” or doing things correctly

-• Excessive reassurance-seeking from partners or family
+• Excessive reassurance-seeking from partners, family, or medical providers

 Postpartum Anxiety

-• Constant “what if” thoughts
+• Constant “what if” thoughts about the baby or parenting

-• Fear that something bad will happen
+• Ongoing fear that something bad will happen

-• Difficulty relaxing or letting others help
+• Difficulty relaxing or allowing others to help

-• Compulsively checking on the baby
+• Excessive checking on the baby

 • Trouble sleeping even when the baby is asleep

-A combination of factors can contribute, including:
+A combination of factors can play a role, including:

 • Hormonal changes